Marc Brackett: Recognition

 Much of Brackett's research is being extended to different cultures, including England, Spain, Italy, Australia, and China.
 In 2009, his work on social emotional learning (SEL) earned him the Joseph E. Zins Award.
 He received the 2004/2007 award for Excellence in Research, MENSA Education and Research Foundation.
 In 2017 he was awarded an honorary doctorate from Manhattanville College.

-Currently, he is a consultant to Facebook on a large-scale research project designed to both prevent and decrease online bullying.